-Why two-thirds of India’s opposition MPs suspended from parliament?
+Why were two-thirds of India’s opposition MPs suspended from parliament?

 “A complete purge is being executed so that draconian Bills are passed without any meaningful debate, and so that the BJP MP who facilitated the entry of the two intruders into the Lok Sabha on December 13th goes scot-free,” Congress Member of Parliament Jairam Ramesh posted on X, formerly known as Twitter.

-Prime Minister Narendra Modi has promised to investigate the matter but rebuked the opposition for demanding the debate.
+Prime Minister Narendra Modi has promised to investigate the matter but rebuked the opposition for demanding a debate.

 Here is what to know: